nrfconnect/sdk-nrf/doc/nrf/ug_thingy53_gs.rst

    #.
 Power on the external debug probe.
    #.
 Connect the external debug probe to the computer with a micro-USB cable.

-      In the Programmer app's navigation bar, :guilabel:`No devices available` changes to :guilabel:`Select device`.
+      In the Programmer app's navigation bar, :guilabel:`No devices available` changes to :guilabel:`SELECT DEVICE`.

       .. figure:: /images/programmer_select_device1.png
          :alt: Programmer - Select device